danielanach/bcbio-ffpe-no-normal-config/README.md

   jvm_opts: ["-Xms750m", "-Xmx7000m"]
 ```

 Customize this section to utilize the available cores and RAM in your own machine.
 Note the memory is PER CORE.
-So in this examble here, I am using 7 cores with a total of 49 Gb of RAM.
+So in this example here, I am using 7 cores with a total of 49 Gb of RAM.

 ## Execution